Post-election lawsuits related to the 2020 U.S. presidential election from Wisconsin: Trump v. Biden

-On December 7, 2020, the Trump campaign filed lawsuits in state court against election officials in Milwaukee and Dane Counties, seeking to nullify the presidential election.
+On December 7, 2020, the Trump campaign filed lawsuits in state court against election officials in Milwaukee and Dane counties, seeking to nullify the presidential election.

 On December 11, judge Stephen Simanek ruled in favor of the defendants, because the plaintiffs had failed to prove that Wisconsin violated its "early voting laws" in its recount.
 Additionally, Simanek ruled there was "no credible evidence of misconduct or wide-scale fraud".
 Hence, the district court "affirmed" the certification of Wisconsin's presidential election results, including the recounts Dane County and Milwaukee County.

 After the ruling was quickly appealed, the Wisconsin Supreme Court ruled on the case on December 14, affirming the district court's decision in a 4–3 vote.
 According to the majority of justices, the plaintiffs' attempt to invalidate 28,000 indefinitely confined ballots was "meritless" and had "no basis in reason or law".
 Also according to the majority, three other attempts by the plaintiffs to invalidate ballots were rejected because of laches: the plaintiffs' delay in bringing the suit was "unreasonable in the extreme".

-On December 29, 2020 Giuliani appealed this case to the Supreme court, citing a debunked conspiracy theory published in the Epoch Times..
+On December 29, 2020, Rudy Giuliani appealed this case to the Supreme court, citing a debunked conspiracy theory published in The Epoch Times.